cecileHBH/Coursera_Capstone_old/final_project/report.md

 ### Data

+First, we will define a shortlist of cities to analyze and compare to the first one.
+This list will specified based on basics criterias by the business so we don't analyze cities that do not match the right timezone or language for example.

 Assuming a city characteristics stand in its offered amenities, we will use the Foursquare API to collect data of venues from specific cities.
-Using the categories (such as transportation, restaurants, outdoor and education) of the venues and the trending venues to identify patterns and comparing a city to another.
+Using different information like the categories (such as transportation, restaurants, outdoor and education) of the venues and the trending venues, we will identify patterns and compare cities.

 ### Methodology